NickJT/mqtt/docs/mqtt-docs/docs/mqtt-subscriber-Subscriber.md

 If it is QoS 0 then just release the packet

 If it is QoS 1 then send a PubAck in return and release the message.
-Then tell router we have completed processing the id
+Then tell router we have completed processing the id.
+The packet is never stored in _pktMap

 If it is QoS 2 then save the message, send a PubRec and wait for a PubRel